The crackdown on Charlie Kirk critics has ignited a free speech debate. Legal experts say it sets a dangerous precedent.

 Late Wednesday, ABC announced it would "indefinitely" pre-empt "Jimmy Kimmel Live!" after Federal Communications Commission Chair Brendan Carr said the network should "take action" for the comedian's suggestion that Kirk's alleged killer is a Trump supporter.
 ABC's move came after station owners Nexstar and Sinclair said they were pulling the show indefinitely.
 Carr thanked Nexstar and Sinclair for taking action.

 Nexstar has a deal pending to purchase Tegna, a smaller rival, for $6.2 billion, and needs the FCC to approve it.
-CBS News has reached out to Nexstar for comment on whether its pre-emption of "Jimmy Kimmel Live" was related.
+Nexstar told CBS News in a statement it made the decision to pre-empt Kimmel "unilaterally" and did not consult with the FCC beforehand.

 On Truth Social, Mr. Trump referred to it as a cancellation and congratulated ABC for "finally having the courage to do what had to be done," and added: "That leaves Jimmy [Fallon] and Seth [Meyers], two total losers, on Fake News NBC.
 Their ratings are also horrible.
 Do it NBC!!!"